massimocannas/Of-Earth-Crina-Saad/README.md

 ## ✤ License and Permissions

-The contents of this repository are published with explicit permission of the author, *Crina Saad*.
-Please do not reproduce or redistribute without attribution.
+© 2015 Crina Saad
+© 2025 Italian translation Massimo Cannas}

+All rights reserved.
+No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without prior written permission of the authors.

 ---